-Philippians 3:4 If someone else thinks they have reasons to put confidence in the flesh, I have more: 5 circumcised on the eighth day, of the people of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; in regard to the law, a Pharisee; 6 as for zeal, persecuting the church; as for righteousness based on the law, faultless.
-7 But whatever were gains to me I now consider loss for the sake of Christ.
-8 What is more, I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
-I consider them garbage, that I may gain Christ 9 and be found in him, not having a righteousness of my own that comes from the law, but that which is through faith in Christ—the righteousness that comes from God on the basis of faith.
-(NIV)
+Philippians 3:4 though I also might have confidence in the flesh.
+If anyone else thinks he may have confidence in the flesh, I more so: 5 circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; concerning the law, a Pharisee; 6 concerning zeal, persecuting the church; concerning the righteousness which is in the law, blameless.
+7 But what things were gain to me, these I have counted loss for Christ.
+8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ 9 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith.
+(NKJV)

-The apostle Paul writes of how he determined his worth prior to becoming a follower of Jesus Christ.
-He was at the top of his field, a very religious man (vv 4-5).
-He was the best of the Pharisees at persecuting Christians, and he was proud of what he had achieved (v.
-6).
+Paul writes “circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; concerning the law, a Pharisee” (v.
+5).
+He writes of how he determined his worth prior to becoming a follower of Jesus Christ.
+He was at the top of his field, a very religious man, the Pharisee of Pharisees.

-Then he had the experience of God’s judgment when he was struck down and temporarily blinded by God on the road to Damascus.
+But then he had the experience of God’s judgment when he was struck down and temporarily blinded by God on the road to Damascus.
 His whole life changed after that experience.
 He found his worth by devoting himself to Jesus.

-However, Paul gained much more than he lost.
-He lost self righteousness and gained the righteousness of God, “the righteousness that comes from God on the basis of faith.
+So, Paul gained much more than he lost.
+He lost self righteousness and gained the righteousness of God, the righteousness that comes from God on the basis of faith.

 People have many different ways to determine their worth, but God has only one way.
 His way is the best way, the only way that counts eternally.
 His way starts with making the decision to be a Christ follower, a Christian.

-In the beginning it feels like you are giving up a lot, but as God works on you He changes your “want to’s”.
+In the beginning it feels like you are giving up a lot, but as God works on you, He changes your “want to’s”.
 You no longer want to do the things you used to do, so it does not feel like you have lost anything.